Palmiro Togliatti: Popular Democratic Front and assassination attempt

+and only provided "occasional and modest" funds to the PCI.
+Togliatti himself, who was taunted with banners stating "Togliatti—do you understand?
+Go back to Russia!", argued that the election had not been free, citing interferences by both the United States and the Vatican.
+On 22 April, four days after the defeat of the FDP in the election, Togliatti said: "The elections were not free ...
+Brutal foreign intervention was used consisting of a threat to starve the country by withholding ERP [Marshall Plan] aid if it voted for the Democratic Front ...
+The menace to use the atom bomb against [pro-FDP] towns or regions."

 On 14 July 1948, at about 11:40 am, Togliatti was shot three times, being severely wounded by Antonio Pallante, a neo-fascist student, who had strong anti-communist views and was a militant of the Common Man's Front.
 Togliatti's life hung in the balance for days and news about his condition was uncertain, causing an acute political crisis in Italy, with civil war and insurrection implications, which included a general strike called by the Italian General Confederation of Labour, as well as portraits of Togliatti being brought in during the celebration of the storming of the Bastille and a telegram from Stalin.
 Upon regaining consciousness, Togliatti himself was instrumental in calling for calm and a return to normalcy; from his hospital bed, he reassured his comrades and tried to pacify spirits, averting the danger of an armed insurrection.
 He preferred the "Italian Road to Socialism" over a violent revolution, and rejected the concept of an internationally directed movement in favour of one that was both democratically and nationally oriented.
 Historian Sergio Turone described it as "the most complete and most extensive general strike ever in the history of Italy".
 In January 2023, it was publicly revealed that Pallante had died on 6 July 2022, aged 98, and that he never regretted the shooting.